Hello Again and Green Greetings!

 - Identify/verify opportunities for print reduction and savings

 - Mapping the processes through the user interviews provides insights from users and data analytics for the findings.

 - Assess the colour cost versus mono costs

 - Verify personal versus business documents

 - Assess device ratio per user and volume printed

 - Identify savings that can be achieved through the findings and recommend software platforms that bridge the gap between the systems, user interface and ultimate customer experience.

 - Software and Applications are based on best fit for the workflow processes, providing the efficiency and savings required.

 In conclusion, the success to going paperless and digitization is a mix of all the above.
 The South African environment requires a hybrid approach, as we are unique.
 As we move forward with technology, organizations similar to the banking industry still own legacy systems.
 The mapping of processes and decompositions accelerates the chances of success for the objective required.

-To find out more about how we can help you, please complete the Contact Us Form to have one of our Consultants contact you.
+To find out more about how we can help you, please complete the below form to have one of our Consultants contact you.